Top 10 best SUVs to buy 2024

 We name the top 10 best SUVs and 4x4s you can buy on the new car market today

-If you’re among the many buyers considering an SUV then you're spoilt for choice.
-Almost every manufacturer makes at least one SUV, with a huge variety of models on offer.
-While having lots of options is a luxury, it does make finding the best SUV to meet your needs more difficult.
+If you’re among the many UK car buyers considering an SUV then you're spoilt for choice.
+Almost every manufacturer makes at least one SUV these days with most making numerous different SUV models from supermini-size small SUVs to family-friendly mid-size SUVs and larger seven-seat or luxury SUVs at the top end of the market.
+While having lots of options is a benefit in some ways, it does make finding the best SUV to meet your specific needs a bit more difficult.

-They all follow a similar formula when it comes to style, with higher ground clearance than a normal car and rugged-looking body trim.
-But it’s not just a case of picking which manufacturer or dealership you like.
+It’s not just a case of picking which manufacturer you like, however.
 Even if you opt for one of the UK’s best SUVs, it might not meet your needs as well as another model, because different SUVs are designed for different purposes.

-Even if we limit the search to SUVs big enough to serve as family cars, with space for at least four adults and large boots for luggage or dogs, you’ve still got to consider whether to choose a mainstream or premium SUV, decide if you need five or seven seats and decide between petrol, diesel, hybrid or electric powertrains.
-That's before all the different SUV manufacturers, models and trim levels even come into it.
+Even if we limit the search to SUVs big enough to serve as family cars, with space for at least four adults and large boots for luggage or dogs, you’ve still got to consider whether to choose a mainstream or premium brand SUV, decide if you need five or seven seats and select petrol, diesel, hybrid or electric power.
+That's before all the different SUV models and trim levels even come into it.

-We’ve focused on the best (and best value) family-sized models here but if you’re after something smaller, our top 10 best small SUVs list has those more compact models covered.
-We also have specific guides to the best large SUVs, best luxury SUVs, the most economical SUVs and many more.
+We’ve focused on the best — and best value — family-sized models here but if you’re after something smaller, our top 10 best small SUVs list has those more compact models covered.
+We also have specific guides to the best mid-size SUVs, best large SUVs, best luxury SUVs and the most economical SUVs.

 The best SUVs to buy

 The variety of SUVs on sale in the UK is huge, so we’ve driven and thoroughly tested every SUV in order to find the very best ones you can buy.
 Read on to find our top 10 favourite SUVs, listed in reverse order…